DegenDev99/Zk_Ghost_Swap/WHITEPAPER.md

                  │ TLS 1.3 Encrypted
                  │
 ┌────────────────▼────────────────────────────────────────┐
-│              ZK NinjaSwap Frontend                       │
+│              Zk Ghost Swap Frontend                       │
 │         • No Tracking Scripts                            │
 │         • No Analytics                                   │
 │         • Client-Side Session Only                       │